FAQ: Open Access Publication Funding

 - Use of the funds for administration fees associated with publication

-Project-internal publication funds from DFG research funding
+Project-internal publication funds from DFG research funding.
+The Open Access Publication Costs programme and project-internal publication funds from DFG research funding

 Can individual researchers propose open access funds to the DFG or is funding only arranged via institutions?